-FBI reopening investigation of Hillary Clinton email server
+FBI reviewing new emails in Clinton classified information probe

 "We're learning about this just like you all are," a Clinton aide told CNN.

-The surprising news jolts a presidential race that had largely settled as Republican presidential nominee Donald Trump struggled in national and key battleground polls.
-Now, Clinton will be placed back on the defensive and forced to confront yet again questions about her trustworthiness.

-Trump pounced on the news at the opening of his Friday afternoon rally in Manchester, New Hampshire.
+The Democratic nominee has the advantage in the race for the 270 electoral votes needed to capture the presidency.
+She is leading Trump by six points in CNN's Poll of Polls.
+The question now is whether the return of the email storm, which has overshadowed her entire campaign, will have an impact on any remaining undecided voters.

-"Hillary Clinton's corruption is on a scale we've never seen before," Trump said.
-"We must not let her take her criminal scheme into the oval office."
+"Hillary Clinton's corruption is on a scale we've never seen before," Trump said at a rally in Manchester, New Hampshire.
+"We must not let her take her criminal scheme into the Oval Office."

-Trump's campaign manager Kellyanne Conway tweeted after the news broke, "A great day in our campaign just got even better."
+Trump's campaign manager, Kellyanne Conway, tweeted after the news broke, "A great day in our campaign just got even better."

-House Speaker Paul Ryan said Friday that Clinton betrayed Americans' trust for handling "the nation's most important secrets."
+Ryan said Clinton betrayed Americans' trust for handling "the nation's most important secrets."

 "This decision, long overdue, is the result of her reckless use of a private email server, and her refusal to be forthcoming with federal investigators," Ryan said in a statement.
 "I renew my call for the Director of National Intelligence to suspend all classified briefings for Secretary Clinton until this matter is fully resolved."

-Despite lashing Clinton's email practices as "extremely careless," Comey declined earlier this summer to suggest prosecution.
-That move was instantly was lambasted by Republicans -- some of whom decried the department's politicization.
+Despite lashing Clinton's email practices as "extremely careless," Comey declined over the summer to recommend prosecution.
+That move was instantly lambasted by Republicans -- some of whom decried the department's politicization.
 Comey eventually was called to Capitol Hill to testify and defend the FBI's integrity and decision process.